Pujols homers, gets 3 hits to propel Cards past Royals 6-5 - NewsBreak

 Pujols homers, gets 3 hits to propel Cards past Royals 6-5

-The veteran slugger told Cardinals manager Oliver Marmol he was going to hit the first pitch he saw Tuesday night for a home run — and then did just that.

-Pujols homered for the first time since returning to St. Louis and Andrew Knizner launched a three-run shot as the Cardinals defeated the Kansas City Royals 6-5 on Tuesday night.
+ST. LOUIS (AP) – Albert Pujols homered for the first time since returning to St. Louis and Andrew Knizner hit a three-run shot as the Cardinals defeated the Kansas City Royals 6-5 on Tuesday night.

-“When you have 680 you can make those kind of calls,” Pujols said.
-“I had a good feeling.
-Sometimes you get lucky, and it happens.”

 Salvador Perez homered twice and Michael A. Taylor also connected for Kansas City, which has allowed 33 runs in losing its last three games.

 The 42-year-old Pujols, who also singled twice in a 3-for-4 performance, signed with St. Louis on March 28 for his final season.
-He played for the Cardinals from 2001-11, helping them win two World Series.
+The star slugger played for the Cardinals from 2001-11, helping them win two World Series.

 In the first inning, Pujols slammed the first pitch he saw from Daniel Lynch over the wall in left field, much to the delight of the crowd, which chanted his name before he stepped out of the dugout for a curtain call.

-Knizner, making his first start of the year, ripped a long drive just inside the left-field foul pole in the fourth to put the Cardinals ahead to stay, 6-3.
+Knizner, making his first start of the season, ripped a long drive just inside the left-field foul pole in the fourth to put the Cardinals ahead to stay, 6-3.

-“I think it was a slider," Knizner said.
-“He just happened to leave that one up and I put a good swing on it.
-I kind of blacked out.
-That sometimes happens when you hit home runs.
-It comes out of the right tunnel and you're just trained to swing."

 Jordan Hicks (1-0) picked up the win with two innings of hitless relief.
 St. Louis starter Dakota Hudson permitted three runs and five hits over four innings in his second start since undergoing Tommy John surgery in September 2020.